JEREMY STEWART COLUMN: One weekend brings end to football season

 Most local football teams went into the weekend not thinking that it was going to be their last time playing together this season.
 However, a trio of teams knew the season would come to an end, and they made sure to make it the best ending they could.

-Rome Middle School’s sixth-, seventh- and eight-grade squads all won their divisions’ Georgia Middle School Athletic Association state championships on Saturday at Harrison High School in Kennesaw.
+Rome Middle School’s sixth-, seventh- and eighth-grade squads all won their divisions’ Georgia Middle School Athletic Association state championships on Saturday at Harrison High School in Kennesaw.

 So as this past weekend marked the end of some remarkable careers on the local gridiron, it also gave the future of the sport another firm footing going forward.